 Full On Food, Wine and Fun at Full On Oregon – Part 1

-There are some things that you just have to do.
-One of them is fly on planes.
+There are some things that you have to do to travel.
+One of them is to fly on planes.
 When I received an invitation to attend this sponsored trip by Travel Oregon, that was one of the first things that came to mind.
 Flying cross country.
 Portland, Oregon is a long way from Atlanta, especially when traveling on the ten year anniversary of 9/11.
 I have to admit that I almost did not go and what a mistake that would have been.

-I had never traveled to the Northwest before.
+I had never traveled to the Pacific Northwest before.
 I heard so many great things about the city of Portland and the state of Oregon.
-I knew there was an incredible food culture and lots of great farms, talented chefs and fabulous wines…all the things I love to experience and write about on this site.
+I knew there was an incredible food culture and lots of great farms, talented chefs, and fabulous wines…all the things I love to experience and write about.
 It was a perfect fit for what I do…so off I went.
 Plane ride and all (thank you, Xanax!).
-No Mr. Bunkycooks…no RV…no pup in tow.
-Just me and a group of about 20 other food, wine and travel bloggers from around the United States and Canada.
+No husband…no RV…no pup in tow.
+Just me and a group of about 20 other food, wine and travel writers and bloggers from around the United States and Canada.

-If the folks at Travel Oregon had the goal of making us fall in love with this city, the surrounding area and the food, wine, beer and local artisans, they certainly succeeded with me!
+If the folks at Travel Oregon had the goal of making us fall in love with this city, the surrounding area and the food, wine, beer and local artisans, they certainly succeeded with me.
 I was quite taken with Portland and will definitely be back.
-There is a certain vibrancy to Portland, an aura about it; the city is alive and the people that we met were genuine, supportive of each other and sincerely love what they do.
+There is a certain vibrancy to Portland and an aura about it.
+The city is alive and the people that we met were genuine, supportive of each other, and sincerely love what they do.

 Think commune…I’m just sayin’. 😉